landryp/landryp/README.md

 ## Hello!

 **I'm a postdoctoral researcher at the Canadian Institute for Theoretical Astrophysics (University of Toronto).** I develop and apply data-driven statistical methods to learn about the universe's black holes & neutron stars.
-I use gravitational wave observations of these dead stars to answer fundamental questions about nuclear physics, strong gravity & the history of the cosmos.
+I use gravitational wave observations of these dead stars to answer fundamental questions about nuclear physics, strong gravity & cosmology.

 ### Projects